anders-14/bot_anders14_/README.md

-# Go Twitch Bot
+# bot_anders14_

-A shit bot with shit jokes written in go
+A twitch chat bot written in go

+## Commands

+Go, see what i did there, to <bot-anders14-commands.vercel.app>